 Why can death in custody compensation claims be made?

 Under article 2 of the Human Rights Act, everyone should be afforded the ‘right to life’ at all times – along with the right to be treated fairly, equally and with dignity.

 This means every UK police force and detention authority is required to take reasonable steps to protect an individual if they know, or ought to know, that there is a real and immediate risk to their life.

-Unfortunately, these safeguards are not always followed and police forces can often face criticism and investigation by the Independent Police Complaints Commission for failing in their duty.
+Unfortunately, these safeguards are not always followed and police forces can often face criticism and investigation by the Independent Office for Police Conduct (IOPC) for failing in their duty.